 Finding the right combinations can be a challenge.
 So your primary focus should be centered on smoking itself if you are a beginner.

-You can begin with recreating more uncomplicated flavors, and then once you get good at them, you can move onto deeper and complex flavors.
+You can begin with recreating more uncomplicated flavors, and then once you get good at them, you can move on to deeper and more complex flavors.

 Our Top Wood Suggestions for Different Meat